Edited by: Keri Stooksbury

 - You see a flight you want, but it doesn’t have award seats at this moment.
 You want to receive notifications when there are award seats on the exact flight and for the exact number of people in the exact booking class you want.

-- You see a flight that has more award seats than you need, but you might be waiting on a better flight or maybe waiting on more definitive travel plans.
-You want to be notified when there are fewer than a set number of award seats available so you can make the decision to book (or not).
+- You see a flight with more award seats than you need, but you might be waiting on a better flight or more definitive travel plans.
+You want to be notified when there are fewer than a set number of award seats available so you can decide to book (or not).

 Here’s what the dialog box looks like to create an ExpertFlyer flight alert: